arco2026.en

 The street and social space serve as his research lab: a site for data collection and clues, as well as the analysis of visual cultures and vernacular aesthetics.
 By observing, integrating, and learning from various social codes of marginalized classes in Mexico City—their dialects and semiotics, survival strategies, and informal use of aesthetics to make routine life more humane and dignified—Moris crafts the core values of his practice.

-He has participated in the São Paulo and Havana Biennials, and in group exhibitions at Fundación Jumex in Mexico, the Fontanals-Cisneros Collection in Miami, ARTIUM in Vitoria, and MUSAC in León.
-He has also held solo exhibitions at the Museum of Contemporary Art in Los Angeles, Museo Carrillo Gil, Sala Siqueiros in Mexico City, and Stadtgalerie Saarbrücken in Germany.
+He has participated in the São Paulo and Havana Biennales, as well as in group exhibitions at Fundación Jumex, Mexico; CIFO Fontanals Cisneros, Miami; Artium, Vitoria; and MUSAC, León.
+He has also held solo exhibitions at the Museum of Contemporary Art, Los Angeles; Museo Carrillo Gil, Mexico City; Sala Siqueiros, Mexico City; and Stadtgalerie Saarbrücken, Germany.

 Moris